MinhQuan992/design-patterns/README.md

 - Depend upon abstractions.
 Do not depend upon concrete classes.
 - Principle of Least Knowledge: talk only to your immediate friends (see demonstrations [here](./07-adapter-facade/README.md) for more details).
 - The Hollywood Principle: don't call us, we'll call you (see demonstrations [here](./08-template-method/README.md) for more details).
+- The Single Responsibility Principle: a class should have only one reason to change.